Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 Miami (OH) Stats and Trends

-- This season, the RedHawks have one against the spread win in two games as an underdog of 7.5 points or more.

-- Miami (OH)'s games this season have hit the over on two of three set point totals (66.7%).
+- Miami (OH)'s games this season have gone over the total in two out of three opportunities (66.7%).

-- Miami (OH) is 1-1 against the spread and 1-1 overall when the team notches more than 22 points.
+- When Miami (OH) puts up more than 22 points, it is 1-1 against the spread and 1-1 overall.

 - The RedHawks have turned the ball over three times, one fewer times than the Black Knights have forced turnovers (4).